-If included on the disk, this file may be loaded onto your computer by TS-DOS or entered in the TEXT Program of your computer.
-For instructions on loading a file from disk, Page 27 in the TS-DOS manual.
-For instructions on creating the file in TEXT, see Chapter 9 of this guide.
+If included on the disk, this file may be loaded into your computer by TS-DOS or entered in the TEXT program of your computer.
+For instructions on loading a file from disk, see Section 4 of the TS-RANDOM/TS-DOS manual.
+For instructions on creating the file in TEXT, see page 19 of this guide.

 You need not have this file in your computer to operate any of the programs.
-With T-Word, however, certain of the print commands will not work unless you have CONFIG.DO in your computer in a form suited to your printer.
+With T-Word, however, certain of the print commands will not work unless you have CONFIG.
+DO in your computer in a form suited to your printer.

-The modifications for T-Word are fully explained in Section 8 of the T-Word manual.
+■ The modifications for T-Word are fully explained in Section 8 of the T-Word manual.
 Those for IDEA! and T-base are explained below.

-Once you modify the CONFIG.DO file, you must keep the altered file in your computer so that the modifications will take effect as you use the programs.
-Any changes you make will remain in effect as long as the CONFIG.DO file remains in your computer.
+Once you modify the CONFIG.DO file, you must keep the

+altered file in your computer so that the modifications will take effect as you use the programs.
+Any changes you make will remain in effect as long as the CONFIG.
+DO file remains in your computer.
 Should you delete the file and later restore it to your computer from disk, you will have to make the modifications again.

-To modify any of the programs, place the cursor in the main system menu over CONFIG.DO and press Enter.
-When you are through, save the modifications and return to the main system menu.
-Press F8 on the Tandy 100/102/200 and Shift-F5 on the NEC.
+• To modify any of the programs, place the cursor in the main system menu over CONFIG.
+DO and press $\langle ENTER \rangle$ .
+When you are through, save the modification and return to the main system menu: Press $\langle \mathbf{f8} \rangle$ on the Tandy 100/102/200, $\langle SHIFT \rangle \langle \mathbf{f5} \rangle$ on the NEC.

-For more information about the changes that can be made, see Page B-1 of the IDEA! manual and Page A-1 of the T-base manual.
+For more information about the changes that can be made, see page B-1 of the IDEA ! manual and page A-1 of the T-base manual.

-8.2 Modifying IDEA! and T-base at Once
+Modifying IDEA! and T-base at Once

-There are three modifications you can make to the CONFIG.DO file that affect the operation of both IDEA! and Tbase.
+There are three modifications you can make to the CONFIG.
+DO file that affect the operation of both IDEA! and T-base.
 With these changes you can increase string space, add or delete line feeds, and provide for use of an external monitor.
-(To add or delete line feeds with T-Word, see Page 3-14 of the T-Word manual.)
+(To add or delete line feeds with T-Word, see Section 8 of the T-Word manual.)

-To increase string space for IDEA! and T-base, alter the first line of the CONFIG.DO file: From: CLEAR, 1500 to: Clear, 1750
+■ To increase string space for IDEA! or T-base, alter the first line of the CONFIG.
+DO file:

+From: CLEAR, 1500 To: CLEAR, 1750